stegiopast/wf-modidec-training/README.md

 The Reports section of the pipeline provides two result plots.
 The plot "report_accuracy" shows the training (blue) and validation (red) accuracy performance.
 "Report_loss" shows the training (blue) and validation (red) loss.

+### Acknowledgements

+This project has been initiated in a [hackathon event](https://epi2me.nanoporetech.com/mainz-hackathon/) in 2024.
+We want to thank the Institute for [Quantitative and Computational Biosciences (IQCB)](https://iqcb.uni-mainz.de), the [RNA modification and processing consortium](https://www.trr319-rmap.de/) and [Holzer Scientific Consulting](https://www.holzerscientific.com/) for funding and/or organizing this event.
+Moreover, we want to thank [Oxford Nanopore Technologies](https://nanoporetech.com/) for teaching workflow integration into Epi2ME in an on-site event.
+Finally, the long-read community kickstarted the development of the here presented workflow and we are very thankful for your participation and engagement.

 ![Modidec schema](./figures/example_accuracy_modidec_training.png)
 ![Modidec schema](./figures/example_loss_modidec_training.png)